 Hello everybody and happy new year!
-While getting back into the swing of things here at the office, we noticed a handful of exciting things have been announced while we were off celebrating the holidays.
+While getting back into the swing of things here at the office (aka our house), we noticed a handful of exciting things have been announced while we were off the grid safely celebrating the holidays.

 So, instead of pumping out article after article for you to comb through and catch up on, we thought we’d compile all the things you may have missed into one, easy-to-read post.

 Let us begin:

 GOOD CHARLOTTE DEBUT SOMBER NEW SINGLE “LAST DECEMBER”